mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/mobile-accessibility.md

 # 1 Introduction

-The goal of this guide is to provide an accessible mobile application.
-An accessible application makes sure that every user gets a great experience no matter their capabilities or how they use their devices.
-In this guide we will walk through the interaction between Mendix applications and mobile screen readers VoiceOver (iOS) and TalkBack (Android).
+This guide will teach you how to make your mobile application accessible.
+An accessible application ensures every user has a satisfactory experience regardless of their physical capabilities or how they use their devices.
+Specifically, this guide will explain the interactions between Mendix apps and mobile screen readers (VoiceOver for iOS and TalkBack for Android).

 This guide only applies to native mobile apps.

 # 2 Prerequisites